Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 !!! note

     The spec does not specify how to split the IRIs into names and prefixes.
 You can use any strategy you want, as long as you follow the rules above.
 The simplest way is to split the IRI at the last occurrence of the `#` or `/` character – this is what the Scala implementation uses.

-The prefixes are not meant to be user-facing, but you can also use user-defined prefixes (e.g., `@prefix` in Turtle) to split the IRIs.
+    **These prefixes are not meant to be user-facing**, they can be entirely arbitrary and do NOT correspond to, for example `@prefix` declarations in Turtle.
+If you want to preserve such user-facing namespace declarations, use the [`RdfNamespaceDeclaration`](#namespace-declarations) feature instead.

 !!! note